benhylau/mesh-workshop/README.md

 	root@bloor:~# ping college.local
 	root@bloor:~# ping6 college.local

 This will ping the link-local addresses because mDNS advertises those addresses.
 You can also ping the cjdns and yggdrasil addresses.
-For example, someone can ping `bloor` like this:
+For example, another node can ping `bloor` like this:

 	root@college:~# ping6 fcb0:3f14:ebc8:1f7b:a1ce:bd44:a410:5049
 	root@college:~# ping6 fd00:338a:9ae7:1947:8a2b:7ea3:5c2d:f737